Review:

 score is between 0 and 5

-Consequentialism is a normative ethical theory that judges the morality of an action based on its outcomes or consequences.
+Consequentialism is a moral theory that judges the morality of an action based on its consequences.

 Key Features